What type of art was created during the Contemporary art movement?

 Interactive Color Explorations

 Hélio Oiticica’s “Invenção da cor, Penetrável Magic square #5, De luxe” invites viewers to step inside a vivid realm of colour and interaction.
-Oiticica was a key figure in the Brazilian Neo-Concrete movement, sought to break down the boundaries between art and life.
-The penetrable sculpture becomes a sensory experience, as participants immerse themselves in a kaleidoscope of hues.
-Oiticica’s work represents a contemporary embrace of experiential art, blurring the lines between spectator and participant.
+Oiticica was a key figure in the Brazilian Neo-Concrete movement.
+He sought to break down the boundaries between art and life.
+The penetrable sculpture becomes a sensory experience, as participants immerse themselves in a kaleidoscopic maze.
+Oiticica’s work represents a contemporary embrace of experiential art, by treating the spectator and participant as one.

 The Contemporary Art movement offers glimpses into the diverse, innovative, and often challenging expressions of artists who define the contemporary landscape.
 From the conceptual brilliance of Jeff Koons to the immersive experiences crafted by Olafur Eliasson, each artwork becomes a narrative of its own time.
 As these masterpieces continue to captivate audiences, they reinforce the dynamic nature of artistic expression in the present moment.